-The answer has remained the same as the questions have gone from letter on paper to email to Facebook messages and the games have evolved from three-reel mechanical to video slots to online slots:
+The answer has remained the same as the questions have gone from letter on paper to email to Facebook messages and the games have evolved from three-reel mechanical to video slots:

 There is nothing you can do to change a slot machine’s payback percentage.
 On slots, the odds are the same on every spin, and those odds favor the house.
 If that was the end of the story, no one would ever play slots.
 But it’s not.
 We also get a great deal of entertainment value out of today’s games, with their animation and bonus events.

 More important, you can win sometimes, and anyone who plays often will occasionally have a big win.
 That doesn’t mean a win that will change your life, but one that could change your week or month.
 One of the greatest holiday seasons my wife and I ever had came after I won a $1,000 jackpot and we shopped for Christmas gifts using $100 bills from the windfall instead of running up credit card bills.

 While you can’t change the odds of the game and win in the long run, there are some things you can do to improve your chances of getting what you want out of the games: